amin1softco/livermore/README.md

 It was found to be unprofitable after many, many hours of development.
 I have decided to open source it in the hope that others may learn or profit from it.

+If you are trying to make a profit from the bot, perhaps exploring the following avenues would be useful initially:
+ - Implement both orderbook channels which binance provides for a more up to date orderbook
+ - Profile Orderboob + partial orderbook channels vs binance's mini ticker
+ - Rework how the bot recieves messages, this aspect is not currently pretty or performant

 It works by retrieving market prices and order book depths.
 It places prices into a graph, and then we use a modified bellman-ford algorithm to find a negative cycle between nodes.
 In this instance, a negative cycle will indicate a list of